Top Linksmain detailsbiographyby votesphoto galleryquotes

 - Who Am I Killing (1983) TV episode, Played by Hector Elizondo (as Capt.
 Louis Renault)

-- Fateful Night (1956) TV episode, Played by Marcel Dalio (as Captain Renaud)
+- Labor Camp Escape (1955) TV episode, Played by Marcel Dalio (as Captain Renaud)

 - Who Holds Tomorrow?
 (1955) TV episode, Played by Marcel Dalio (as Captain Renaud)